juanjo75es/JJReactPoker/README.md

 - The time spent looking for information on how to do something was about 7 hours
 - The time spent looking how to do something in react was about 2 hours.
 Yep, even finding ways to do something in CSS was more a problem than my supposed lack of experience in React JS 16.8++.

-Conclusion: as almost everything in the Software industry, recruitment processes suck badly and are nonsense credited by ignorants who pretend to be good programmers.
+Conclusion: as almost everything in the Software industry, recruitment processes suck badly and are just nonsense.

 ## Project specifications